mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

 removed.
 The index of the enum possibility within the list does become part of the hash.

-It is also possible to skip digesting of integer fields when they are equal to zero.
-This is done by using the #[digestible(omit_on_zero)] directive on specific struct fields where this behavior is desired, for exampe:
+It is also possible to skip digesting fields when they are equal to a given value.
+This is done by using the #[digestible(omit_on=VAL)] directive on specific struct fields where this behavior is desired, for exampe:

 ```
 #[derive(Digestible)]
 struct Thing {
-    #[digestible(omit_on_zero)]
+    #[digestible(omit_on=0)]
     field: i32,
 }
 ```

-This feature makes it easy to add integer fields in a backwards-compatible way without having to wrap them in an `Option<>`.
-This removes the ambiguity of `None` vs `Some(0)`.
+This feature makes it easy to add fields in a backwards-compatible way without having to wrap them in an `Option<>`.
+For example, for integer fields this can remove the ambiguity of `None` vs `Some(0)`.
 It mimics the Protobuf behavior, where fields set to zero are omitted.

 References